 The main pruning should be done in early winter, while vines are dormant, then regular maintenance (pinching out unwanted shoots, removing leaves shading the fruits, and fruit thinning) should be carried out throughout the growing season to keep them in good shape, healthy and fruiting well.

 Dessert grapes are ready for picking when they feel soft and taste sugary.
 The skin of white grapes often changes from deep green to translucent yellow and becomes much thinner.
 But the best way to tell when grapes are ripe is by tasting them – pick them only when they’re at their sweetest.
 They won’t ripen any further once picked.

 Cut the whole bunch with the stalk still attached.

 Dessert grapes are best eaten as soon as possible after harvesting, but they will keep for about two weeks if stored in the fridge.

-Although wine grapes can be eaten fresh, they’re better pulped and made into wine.
+Although wine grapes can be eaten fresh, they tend to be small, fairly acidic and have thicker skins, so they’re better pulped and made into wine.